-- 1. Identify the elements of the \$500,000 home sale exclusion noting how to apply it, and specify safe harbor regulations associated with the home sale exclusion. - 2.
-Determine the advantages of §1031 exchanges, its requirements and the types of true exchanges, and cite the rules of boot noting their effect on like kind exchanges. - 3.
-Recognize the regulations for related party exchanges, foreign real property exchanges and personal and multiple property exchanges, and specify the codification systems noting how they relate to exchanged depreciable tangible properties. - 4.
-Identify the regulations for delayed (deferred) exchanges, specify safe harbors that can be used without risk of actual or constructive receipt, and determine what partnership interests may be exchanged under §1031 and those that may not.
+- 1. Identify the elements of the \$500,000 home sale exclusion, how to apply it, and specify safe harbor regulations associated with the home sale exclusion. - 2.
+Determine the advantages of §1031 exchanges, its requirements and the types of true exchanges, and cite the rules of boot and their effect on like-kind exchanges. - 3.
+Recognize the regulations for related party exchanges, foreign real property exchanges, and multiple property exchanges, and specify the former codification systems and how they related to exchanged depreciable tangible properties.

+4. Identify the regulations for delayed (deferred) exchanges, specify safe harbors that can be used without risk of actual or constructive receipt, and determine what partnership interests may be exchanged under §1031 and those that may not.